Work and Access - Communication Support Grant

 There are 7 categories of Work and Access support:

-This page explains the Communication Support Grant Grant.
+This page explains the Communication Support Grant.
 Depending on your needs, you may be entitled to more than one support at the same time.
 Check the Work and Access Programme details in full before you apply for any support.

 What is the Communication Support Grant?

 The Communication Support grant is only available to assist with jobs in the private sector.
-If you have a public sector job or interview, it is up to the organisation to interview or employ you to provide an interpreter.
+If you have a public sector job or interview, it is the organisation's responsibility

 Who can apply?

-Employees, job candidates, employers and self-employed people can apply for funding.
 You can make the application yourself or someone else can apply on your behalf.

 How to qualify